Lufthansa Closes In On Stake In Italys ITA Airways - UrduPoint

 "Italy's importance for both business and private travel lies in its strong export-oriented economy and status as one of Europe's top vacation spots." - 'Avoid past mistakes' - ITA Airways replaced the national carrier Alitalia, which was put under state administration in 2017 after years of fruitless attempts to find a buyer.

-Italy's government agreed late last year to inject another 400 million euros into ITA to keep the airline afloat as the bidding process dragged on.
+Italy's government agreed late last year to inject another 400 million euros into ITA to keep it afloat as the bidding process dragged on.

 ITA posted an operating loss of 170 million euros for 2022.